MadeInHaus/frontend-dev-exercises/github-getter/README.md

 1. Be cognizant of unnecessary network noise.
 Strongly consider data caching.
 1. UI presentation and search UX is up to you.
 1. Build for the latest version of Chrome only.
+1. And lastly, please follow up with some thoughts on where you would take this feature post-submission.
+For example, maybe you'd refine the UI further, or process github data differently.
+Add these thoughts to the README.